 To create your dashboard, click the Dashboard link in the top left-hand menu.
 Asana will display a blank dashboard.

-Clink Open Report in Google Sheets in the top left hand side of your Dashboard view to link the project to Google Sheets and export data.
+Clink Open Report in Google Sheets on the top left hand side of your dashboard view to link the project to Google Sheets and export data.

 This will take you to Google Sheets.
 You can see project data and charts automatically created from the project data.
 By default, the Google Sheets report has three tabs: